mikependon/RepoDB/README.md

 Basically, all [operations](https://github.com/mikependon/RepoDb#operations) were implemented as an extended methods of the *IDbConnection* object.
 As long as the database connection is open, the developers can do all the activities towards the database.

 <details>
-<summary><b>Why use RepoDb?
-Your benefits!</b></summary>
+<summary><b>Why use RepoDb as your ORM?</b></summary>

-- Usabilities and Benefits
+- **Usabilities and Benefits**

-	- Easy installation!
-It only takes few seconds and can then be used right-away.
+	- Easy and fast installation!
+It can then be used right-away.
 	- No controlled layer like *DbContext*, those make the developers *speed-up* the usability.
 	- Calls to *Fluent* and *Raw-SQL* method is just a *dot* away.
 	- *Repository* implementation becomes more *simpler* by leveraging the built-in repositories.
 	- Can work *without* the models; everything can be *dynamics*.
 	- Ease of pain when working with *large* data sets.
-	- Minimizes the round trips with *2nd-Layer cache*.
+	- Minimizes the round trips to the database with a *2nd-Layer cache*.
 	- *Transmission* of data from *different* RDBMS DB Providers only take few lines of codes.

-- Features and Capabilities
+- **Features and Capabilities**

-	- The *second-layer cache* has been introduced; can be customized.
+	- The *2nd-layer cache* has been introduced; can be customized.
 	- The *tracing* has been introduced; can be customized.
 	- The support to *dynamics* is rich.
 	- The *batch-operations* were introduced; being executed through *packed-statements* and is *ACID*.
-	- The *bulk-operations* were embedded by reusing the existing ADO.NET implementation.
+	- The *bulk-operations* were introduced and is leveraging the ADO.NET implementations.
 	- The usage of *expression* is present in most operations.
-	- The *statement builder* can be customized, developers can create its own and override the default implementation.
+	- The *statement builder* can be customized.
+The developers can override the default implementation.
 	- The *repositories* were introduced; can be leveraged for actual implementation.
-	- The *hints* were introduced for fetched-operations.
+	- The *hints* were introduced to optimize the help query analyzers.
 	- The *asynchronous* operations are present in all operations.
 	- The equivalent *table-based* operations are present for most operations.